fredrikaverpil/postgres-playground/README.md

-# learning-postgresql
+# postgres-playground

-This is a personal "notebook" of raw SQL queries and ORM queries for PostgreSQL, written in Python with Pytest.
+This is a personal testing playground of raw SQL queries and ORM queries for PostgreSQL written in Python, leveraging the Pytest framework.
+This allows for quick iteration and debugging when trying new stuff out.

 # Quickstart